 - 1. NBC does not singulate products. - 2.
 Conveyor operations before and after NBC are vital to proper application decisions. - 3.
 The conveyor downstream from progressive release NBC must run at a speed which allows it to receive products as fast as they are released from the NBC conveyor. - 4.
 There will not be a gap or means of detecting a specific product, directly on the end of NBC without a downstream speed-up bed. - 5.
 When feeding sortation from NBC, use a split metering belt to singulate individual products when specific minimum gap is required. - 6.
 NBC cannot be fed from an upstream conveyor at a rate exceeding the NBC rate, especially from a curve. - 7.
 Convey all products along one side of NBC unless products are nearly the same width and closely match the conveyor width.
 Skewing beds are available to accomplish this. - 8.
 During accumulation, product density (packing) increases with product weight and speed. - 9.
 For all applications, Nitta belt shall be used. - 10.
 Under no circumstances shall a mechanical lace be used with the Nitta blue urethane welded belt MHS Conveyor P/N 1205548. - 11.
 NBC conveyor requires a MHS Conveyor Nitta Belt Welding Tool Kit for splicing the belt.
 This tool kit was developed by Nitta Corporation for MHS Conveyor NBC belt requirements and are available only from MHS Conveyor. - 12.
-Limit the length of NBC conveyors to 300'.
-If you have a requirement beyond 300' contact Applications Engineering. - 13.
+Limit the length of NBC conveyors to 220'.
+If you have a requirement beyond 220' contact Applications Engineering. - 13.
 Always locate the drive bed at the charge end of the primary conveyor. - 14.
 Totes may have up to a 2" taper on each end without affecting the function of the electronic sensors.
 Customers who have tapered totes may request MHS Conveyor to perform a product test with test product supplied by the customer. - 15.
 All accumulation conveyors require a discharge brake zone up to 129 FPM unless discharging to belt unit.
 For speeds at 130 FPM and above, a pivoting blade stop, blade stop, or brake belt unit is required. - 16.
 Due to the direct drive train, speeds may vary +/- 10% from stated speeds. - 17.
 The minimum bed length for all NBC Flat Belt drives is 8'. - 18.
-The 250-AT30 has an air take-up with a maximum belt take-up of 30", a maximum belt pull of 250 lbs. and is used for lengths from 12' to 100'. - 19.
-The 500-AT has an air take-up with a maximum belt take-up of 55", a maximum belt pull of 500 lbs. and is used for lengths from 12' up to 220'.
+The 500-AT has an air take-up with a maximum belt take-up of 55", a maximum belt pull of 500 lbs. and is used for lengths from 12' up to 220'. - 19.
+Use the NBC Application Program to determine the horsepower size based on rate and speed requirements. - 20.
+Take away speed to be equal or greater than NBC Flat Belt.

-- 20. Use the NBC Application Program to determine the drive style (250-AT30 or 500-AT) and horsepower size based on rate and speed requirements. - 21.
-Take away speed to be equal or greater than NBC Flat Belt. - 22.
-Pricing includes bed, end assembles, and belting. - 23.
+- 21. Pricing includes bed, end assembles, and belting. - 22.
 Floor supports are not included.
-See Support and Connections for details. - 24.
+See Support and Connections for details. - 23.
 Maximum amount of continuous skew is 12' not including maintenance skews.